GabrielCarelli/watchanime/README.md

-# 🧠 OtakuHub
+# 🧠 AnimeHub

-Welcome to **OtakuHub** — a sleek and minimal anime explorer built with cutting-edge tools like **Next.js**, **Tailwind CSS**, and the elegant **shadcn/ui** component library.
+Welcome to **AnimeHub** — a sleek and minimal anime explorer built with cutting-edge tools like **Next.js**, **Tailwind CSS**, and the elegant **shadcn/ui** component library.
 Whether you're a fellow otaku or just curious about how to deploy on **Vercel**, this project was born from a personal learning journey into smooth deployment workflows.

 ## 🚀 Live Demo